mborgerson/wiki-export/wiki/Network.md

 PCB).
 The board seems to have Jtag and what apears to be Serial testpins exposed.

-#### Firmware
+##### Firmware

-The shipped firmware does not support WPA or WPA2.
-A “firmware” hack based on the D-Link firmware adds WPA support, rendering Dashboard support unfunctional and changing settings require connecting to the LAN port using a PC (or webbrowser capable application).
 This wireless bridge runs a closed source version of the“ThreadX JADE/Green Hills Version G4.0.4.0” RTOS.
-The firmware contains a copyright string of:
-“Copyright (c) Microsoft Corporation All Rights Reserved Device is Xbox Compatible”
+The firmware contains a copyright string of: “Copyright (c) Microsoft Corporation All Rights Reserved Device is Xbox Compatible”

 latest firmware is seperated by a boot and runtime firmware :